-- 1. Install Enthought Canopy python distribution - Download the free canopy installer from: https://store.enthought.com/downloads/#default - Academics are encouraged to create an account with their .edu e-mail, log in, and download the full version for free.
-This gets you more packages, and better support/updates. - We recommend the 64-bit version, unless you know you need the 32-bit version. - Open the downloaded disk image, and drag the Canopy application into the Applications folder - Start the Canopy application (for example, double click on it in the Applications folder). - Canopy may not open, depending on user security settings.
-You have two options if it doesn't open: - Open canopy by right clicking on it in the applications folder and selecting 'open'. - Change security settings by going to System Settings -> Security and Privacy, and selecting Allow apps downloaded from 'Anywhere'. - Accept the default environment install location - The first time you run Canopy, it will ask you if you want to make it the default environment.
+- 1. Install Enthought Canopy python distribution - Download the free Canopy installer from: https://store.enthought.com/downloads/#default - We recommend the 64-bit version, unless you know you need the 32-bit version. - Open the downloaded disk image, and drag the Canopy application into the Applications folder - Start the Canopy application (for example, double click on it in the Applications folder). - Canopy may not open, depending on user security settings.
+You have two options if it doesn't open: - Open canopy by right clicking on it in the applications folder and selecting Open. - Change security settings by going to System Settings -> Security and Privacy, and selecting Allow apps downloaded from 'Anywhere'. - Accept the default environment install location - The first time you run Canopy, it will ask you if you want to make it the default environment.
 Select Yes and Start using Canopy